eclipse-keyple/keyple-card-calypso-java-lib/README.md

 ## Overview

-The **Keyple Card Calypso Java Library** is an addon to allow an application using Keyple to interact with Calypso card products through high level functional commands.
+The **Keyple Card Calypso Java Library** is an add-on to allow an application using Keyple to interact with Calypso card products through high level functional commands.

 ## Documentation & Contribution Guide